BettercareHealth/bettercare/README.md

 * Use a good text editor like Notepad++.
 * Set your default character encoding for your documents to 'UTF without BOM'.
 (We use GitHub Pages with Jekyll to create our HTML, and Jekyll can break if we don't.)
 * Refer to earlier chapters already done to see how things were handled there.
 * To check how small bits of markdown will convert to HTML, use the [online pandoc tryout](http://johnmacfarlane.net/pandoc/try).
 If you know how to set up a local Jekyll site or quick pandoc conversion to HTML, do that to see what your Markdown does in HTML as you work.
+Note: GitHub Pages, and possibly your Jekyll install, use kramdown, which parses markdown slightly differently to pandoc's default.
+So you might get different results in each, especially with tables.
+Jekyll with kramdown matters most.

 ### Process